Hofls/devops/storage/flyway/flyway.md

 #### Info
 * Flyway - version control for database
+* Warning!
+    * No way to automatically generate rollback script
+    * No way to rollback migrations at all (in free version)
 * Info about migrations stored in table `flyway_schema_history`

 #### Getting started